frntn/docker-datacenter-helper/README.md

 1. An `organisation` and
 2. A `repository` inside that organisation

+Now you might still have red box warning about docker engine incompatibility.
+That's not a problem: Just a version checking bug on `1.4.2` which is the latest at the time of writing.

 #### A3. demo helper

 Start the `dtr_helper.sh` script to see in action a demo of a customized jenkins (build, push, run)
 ```bash
 vagrant ssh registry -c /vagrant/dtr_helper.sh
 # takes approx 10min